-Due to the ongoing situation with the COVID-19 virus – we will not be dispatching any books until we reopen.
+Due to the COVID-19 pandemic – we will only be sending books out once a week.

 The Cockerel Press is the publishing arm of Dorking Museum; it was started in 2012, and has published 15 books.

 All these books are available to buy online.
 Simply click on each link below.
 The books are new – but are not shrinkwrapped.